An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Experiments

+The TCGA lung cancer dataset comprises 1054 WSIs (average 100000×100000 pixels each) \cite{li2021dual} from The Cancer Genome Atlas (TCGA) data center.
+We selected five slides from this dataset and cut them into 400 sub-images with a size of 3072×3072.
+We randomly selected 320 sub-images as the training set, 40 as the validation set, and 40 as the test set.

-\subsection{Implementation Details and Evaluation Metrics}
+\subsection{Implementation details and evaluation metrics}

-Following previous super-resolution methods based on implicit neural representation, we used a ${48 \times 48}$ patch as the input for training.
-We first randomly sampled the magnification m in a uniform distribution U(1, 4) and cropped patches with the size of $48m \times 48m$ from training images in a batch, where ${m}$ represents the magnification scale.
-We then resized the patches to ${48 \times 48}$ and did a Gaussian blur to simulate degradation, and the size of the Gaussian kernel is 1/2 of the magnification scale ${m}$.
-We sampled $48^2$ pixels from the corresponding cropped patches for the ground truth images to form RGB-Coordinate pairs.
-We use the Pytorch framework to implement the model and use Adam as the optimizer, setting the initial learning rate to 0.0001 and epochs to 1000.
-Our experimental evaluation indicators include structure similarity index measure (SSIM), peak signal-to-noise ratio (PSNR), and Frechet Inception Distance (FID) for evaluating image perception differences.
+Following previous SR methods based on implicit neural representation \cite{chen2021learning,lee2022local}, we used the patches with the size of ${48 \times 48}$ as the input for training.
+We first randomly sampled the scaling factor ${m}$ in a uniform distribution U(1, 4) and cropped patches with the size of $48m \times 48m$ from the raw HR images in a batch, where ${m}$ represents the scaling factor.
+Following \cite{li2021single,ma2021stsrnet}, we resized the patches to ${48 \times 48}$ via bicubic downsampling and did a Gaussian blur to simulate degradation since it is difficult to acquire authentically downsampled images at arbitrary scales through scanners.
+The size of the Gaussian kernel was set to 1/2 of the scaling factor ${m}$.
+We sampled $48^2$ pixels from the corresponding cropped patches to form RGB-Coordinate pairs.
+We utilized the deep learning toolbox Pytorch to implement ISTE and Adam as the optimizer, setting the initial learning rate to 0.0001 and epochs to 1000.
+We employed structure similarity index measure (SSIM) and peak signal-to-noise ratio (PSNR) to evaluate the quality of reconstructed HR images.

-\subsection{Comparison with Previous Methods}
+\subsection{Comparison with previous methods}

-We compared the performance of ISTE with SOTA SR methods in both the pathology image domain: SWD-Net\cite{chen2020joint} and Li et al.\cite{li2021single}, and the natural image domain: Bicubic, EDSR\cite{lim2017enhanced}, SwinIR\cite{liang2021swinir}, LIIF\cite{chen2021learning} and LTE\cite{lee2022local}, where the latter two are implicit neural network-based methods.
-For a fair comparison, the backbone used for LIIF and LTE is also SwinIR without upsampling layers.
+We compared the performance of ISTE with state-of-the-art SR methods in both the pathological image domain: SWD-Net \cite{chen2020joint} and Li et al. \cite{li2021single}, and the natural image domain: Bicubic, EDSR \cite{lim2017enhanced}, SwinIR \cite{liang2021swinir}, LIIF \cite{chen2021learning} and LTE \cite{lee2022local}, where the latter two are methods based on implicit neural representation.
+For a fair comparison, the backbone used for LIIF \cite{chen2021learning} and LTE \cite{lee2022local} is also SwinIR \cite{liang2021swinir} without upsampling layers.

-\subsubsection{Quantitative Results}
+\subsubsection{Quantitative results}